Forestry

 - Removal of hazardous trees on public property

-- Control of diseases such as Dutch Elm, Oak Wilt, and Emerald ash borer
+- Control of diseases such as Dutch Elm, Oak Wilt, and Emerald Ash Borer

 - Routine maintenance of trees on public property